 Most birds are extraordinarily adaptable, a characteristic that becomes evident when they are being photographed.
-Once they have accepted a camera close to their nests, which they may do from the start of operations without noticable distress on the other hand, that or fuss, or the acceptance of which may require a gradual stepwise approach, they apparently scarcely notice subsequent additions of even a formidable amount of equipment including tripods, flash lamps, humming power packs, electronic triggering devices, and not infrequently the photographer himself within Such intimate proximity a few feet of the nest.
+Once they have accepted a camera close to their nests, which they may do from the start of operations without noticable distress or fuss, or the acceptance of which may require a gradual "stepwise approach, they apparently scarcely notice subsequent additions of even a formidable amount of equipment including tripods, flash lamps, humming power packs, electronic triggering revices, and not infrequently the photographer himself within a few feet of the nest.
 These cozy situations develop most often with the smallest birds, warblers, wrens, etc., who behave less fearfully in the presence of large strangers near their nests than do medium sized birds of the thrush and blackbird families.
 To photograph birds that nest high in trees it is necessary to build a platform in the branches or to erect a tower.
 The latter procedure I used, with unanticipated lack of complications, to photograph cerulean warblers forty feet from the ground.
 They accepted the tower, the equipment on top, and me with such confident indifference that I could stroke the female as she brooded her young.
-However, for photographing birds that build nests beyond the reach of scaffolding or where the construction of towers is not feasible, I have hit upon another technique. not long after I become a permont resident of altitude orchards, where unusual environmental situations and unaccustomed competitions produced behavior-effecting stresses on the birds that made photography difficult.
-All birds least that here not successed successful in establishing territories in habitats to which they are best adapted suffer the greatest breeding failure.
-They are the less aggressive or less experienced members of the population and are relegated to the boundaries of their range where conditions are most unfavorable.
-This nest however was situated in a thick mass of needles at the end of a ponderosa pine branch more than thirty feet high.
-To make matters especially difficult the tree was growing on the steep canyon side.
-I was desperately anxious to obtain photographs of these birds because of the beautiful setting of the nest, the mature nuptial plumage of the male, and because both birds were very active feeding their young, which had not been the case with the other nests I had found.
+However, for photographing birds that build nests beyond the reach of scaffolding or where the construction of towers is not feasible, I have hit upon another technique.

+Long ago, in desperation to photograph western tanagers whose nest was far out towards the end of a ponderosa pine branch more than thirty feet high on a steep hillside, I conceived the strategy that the obvious alternative to building a tower in order to put the camera near the nest was to bring the nest down to the camera.
+The more I thought about it the more the plan appealed to me as a practical scheme.
+Risks to the safety of the young birds were certainly involved, but by meticulous planning of the procedure to be followed and for meeting anticipated untoward contingencies, I was sure the risks could be minimized.
+A determining factor in my confidence that the operation could be conducted without was Twenty years ago when we were still, relative newcomers to New Mexico I found a Western Tanager's nest in Pacceco Canyon on the western slope of the Sangre de Christo Mountains.
+It was the first nest of its kind birds I had found in the ponderosa pine zone typically favored by these habitat birds.
+All others had been at the / marginal limit of their/range in lower altitude orchardser altitude, where unusualmenvironmental situations and unaccustomed competitions produced behavior-effecting stresses on the birds that made to make photography difficult.
+With all birds least successful incestablishing best XXXXXXX territories in habitats to which they are most favorably adapted suffer the greatest breeding failure.
+They are the less aggressive or less experienced members of the population and are relegated to the boundaries however of their ranges.where conditions are most unfavorable.
+This nest, was situated in a thick mass of needles at the end of a ponderosa pine branch more than thirty feet high.
+To make matters sepecially difficult the tree was growing on the steep canyon side.
+I was desperately hanxious to obtain photographs of these birds because of the beautiful setting of the nest, the mature nuptial plumage of the male, and because both birds were very active with feeding their young, which had not been the case for the other nests I had found about